AaLai/Chatty-App/README.md

 # Chatty App

 A simple client side SPA Slack clone built with ReactJS.
-Users are about to chat with each other, change their names, post pictures and change chat rooms
+Users are able to chat with each other, change their names, post pictures and change chat rooms

 ## Final Product ver 1.1.0